This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 There are, however, plenty of stories of men and women losing a massive amount of weight over a short period.

-If you are totally untrained, ate junk food all your life then suddenly switched to healthy clean eating coupled with HIIT exercise, you will see significant results.
+If you are untrained and have eaten ate junk food the majority of your life then suddenly switched to healthy, clean eating coupled with HIIT exercise, you will see significant results.

 Not everyone can lose all the weight we desire.
 We must have sensible and realistic expectations.